JackCrumpLeys/discord-token-grabber/README.md

 ## 👀 Why I making this?
-For learning purpose and to play with people that I love.
+For learning purpose and to play with people I love.
 That's it. 😇

 ### ✍️ License